 Considerations for Doing RNA Work

-Compared to working with DNA, working with RNA can be challenging and intimidating.
-While DNA is known to be quite stable and hardy (geneticists have been sequencing genomes that are thousands of years old), the chemical structure of RNA makes it prone to hydrolysis, making it much less stable.
-Both DNA and RNA can be degraded by nucleases, but RNase enzymes are highly stable and readily refold after denaturation, making them difficult to inactivate permanently.
-As part of the body’s viral defense system, they are secreted in skin, hair, and saliva, and so can readily contaminate experimental samples and cause problems for researchers.
-And finally, while there are many fluorescence-based reagents to quantify and visualize DNA, few are optimal for RNA, due to low sensitivity or a lack of specificity in the presence of contaminating DNA.
+Working with RNA can be challenging and intimidating compared to working with DNA.
+While DNA is known to be quite stable and hardy (geneticists have been sequencing genomes that are thousands of years old), the chemical structure of RNA makes it prone to hydrolysis and, therefore, much less stable.
+And while nucleases can degrade both DNA and RNA, RNase enzymes are highly stable and readily refold after denaturation, making them difficult to inactivate permanently.
+Additionally, contamination is a very real concern when working with RNA.
+For this reason, it is crucial to use clean gloves and a clean lab coat, keep tubes and bottles closed, use a clean (RNase-free) work area, and ensure you use RNase-free supplies, solutions, and reagents.
+Finally, while there are many fluorescence-based reagents to quantify and visualize DNA, few are optimal for RNA due to low sensitivity or a lack of specificity in the presence of contaminating DNA.

 In this Tech Tip, we will simplify and demystify RNA work, and recommend tools that will help you to confidently isolate and analyze your RNA samples with ease.